Mating parabolic rational maps with Hecke groups: From pinched polynomial-like maps to algebraic correspondences

 We now state and prove the key technical lemma for the construction of the correspondence $\G$ from the map $R_F$; i.e., we show that the map $R_F:\overline{\cU}\to\widehat{\C}$ is a B-involution associated with a degree $d+1$ polynomial $Q$.
 The principal feature of $R_F$ that goes into the proof of this statement is that $R_F$ restricts to the boundary $\partial\cU$ of its domain of definition as an orientation-reversing self-involution.
 Roughly speaking, the Riemann sphere where the desired correspondence lives is constructed by welding two copies of $\overline{\cU}$, where $R_F\vert_{\partial\cU}$ is used as the boundary identification map.

-The subtlety in carrying out this task stems from the fact that $R_F$ is not analytic in a neighborhood of the point $\pmb{s}\in\partial\cU$, which corresponds to the parabolic fixed point $1$ of $F_d$ (see Corollary~\ref{farey_hecke_mating_cor}).
+The subtlety in carrying out this task stems from the fact that $R_F$ is not analytic in a neighborhood of the point $\pmb{s}\in\partial\cU$, which corresponds to the parabolic fixed point $1$ of $F_d$ (see Theorem~\ref{farey_mating_thm}).
 Thus, it needs to be justified that the conformal welding process indeed yields a Riemann sphere (in other words, the point $\pmb{s}$ corresponds to a single point, and not a hole, on the welded object).
 We will present two ways of handling this issue: an analytic approach which exploits quasisymmetry properties of $F_d$ near the point $\pmb{s}$, and a softer (somewhat more geometric) approach which determines the type of the welded Riemann surface by constructing a special meromorphic function on it.

 \begin{lemma} The conformal mating $R_F:\overline{\cU}\to\widehat{\C}$ of $R$ and $F_d:\cD_1\to\overline{\D}$ is a B-involution.
-Further, the map $Q$ can be chosen to be a polynomial of degree $d+1$ and $\mathfrak{P}$ can be taken to be the singleton $\{1\}$. \end{lemma} \begin{proof}[First proof] We will first write a proof of the lemma based on certain analytic quality of the map $R_F\vert_{\partial\cU}$ near the point $\pmb{s}$.
+Further, the map $Q$ can be chosen to be a polynomial of degree $d+1$ and $\mathfrak{P}$ can be taken to be the singleton $\{1\}$. \end{lemma} \begin{proof} The proof of the lemma is based on certain analytic quality of the map $R_F\vert_{\partial\cU}$ near the point $\pmb{s}$.
 Specifically, we will show that a quasiconformal uniformization $\D\to\cU$ conjugates the map $R_F\vert_{\partial\cU}$ to a quasisymmetric involution of the circle $\mathbb{S}^1$.
-The proof of this fact requires analytic control on various steps in the construction of $R_F$; more precisely, one needs to investigate the intermediate maps appearing in the proofs of Lemmas~\ref{qc_conj_fd_bd_lem},~\ref{conf_mating_lem} and Corollary~\ref{farey_hecke_mating_cor}.
+The proof of this fact requires analytic control on various steps in the construction of $R_F$; more precisely, one needs to investigate the intermediate maps appearing in the proofs of Lemmas~\ref{qc_conj_fd_bd_lem},~\ref{conf_mating_lem} and Theorem~\ref{farey_mating_thm}.